A Guide to Finance for Seniors

 The details of health care, what's covered, and who pays for it can be confusing.
 Dogan says, “People don't realize that you actually have to pay for a lot of aspects of Medicare, never mind the out-of-pocket costs beyond that.”

 Avoid budget-busting expenses with proper financial planning.
 Dogan noted, “We see that on average, couples need $295,000 to fund their health care in retirement, and many people well underestimate that.”
-As you budget for your medical expenses, there are several types of insurance that may alleviate some of the financial burden.
+As you budget for your medical expenses, several types of insurance may alleviate some of the financial burden.

 Insurance Options to Help Cover Expenses